“Quit sulking. You already knew what they’d say. Feeling sorry for yourself isn’t going to change their minds.”

 Galen looked up sharply, gauging the elder’s response.
 “I don’t understand.”

 Kohlvar shrugged.
 “It’s quite simple, really.
 I find the entire concept preposterous, at best.
-Kyuss was no prophet.
-He was a bored, idealistic, and wealthy socialite with too much time on his hands.
+Kryuss was no prophet.
+He was a wealthy, eccentric socialite with delusions of grandeur.
 The alien race he referred to as the Creators was a product of his own fertile imagination.”

 Galen could scarcely believe what he was hearing.